 I was a kid who loved creating things with yarns, fabrics and threads.
-I rather read books at home or visiting my neighbor who thought me how to hand sew than playing outside with other kids.
+I rather read books at home or visiting my neighbor grandma who thought me how to hand sew than playing outside with other kids.
 I was a very introvert kid.
 It was not a good thing back then.
-Being a kid was tough.
+Being a kid was tough for me.

 I wanted to go to an art school after high school.
-All adults around me told to me that it wouldn’t be a good idea.
-It wouldn’t pay my bills when I graduated.
+All adults around me told to me that it wouldn’t be a good idea, wouldn’t pay my bills when I graduated.
 I went to a junior college, learned English Literature instead.

 Much later, around 1996, one of my ideas from college started surfacing – I want to go to a school in US.
 I checked my bank account and figured attending a community college for 2 years would be doable.
 YES!

 I started looking for a school, preparing for TOEFL (Test of English as a Foreign Language), a student visa and more.
 I moved to Bellevue, Washington in 1999 to attend Bellevue Community College, now Bellevue College to learn Web design.